directus-labs/examples/gatsby/README.md

 # Directus Gatsby Example

-💡 This is a [Gatsby 4](https://www.gatsbyjs.com/) project bootstrapped with [`create-gatsby`](https://github.com/gatsbyjs/gatsby/tree/master/packages/create-gatsby) and uses the official [@directus/gatsby-source-directus](https://github.com/directus/directus/tree/main/packages/gatsby-source-directus) plugin.
+💡 This is a [Gatsby 4](https://www.gatsbyjs.com) project bootstrapped with [`create-gatsby`](https://github.com/gatsbyjs/gatsby/tree/master/packages/create-gatsby) and uses the official [@directus/gatsby-source-directus](https://github.com/directus/directus/tree/main/packages/gatsby-source-directus) plugin.

 ## 📌 Prerequisites

-- A new Directus instance ([Installation guide](https://docs.directus.io/getting-started/installation/))
+You will need to have the provided [Directus project](../directus) running first before proceeding with this example.

 ## 🚀 Getting Started